 My favorite everyday skincare products

-I may swap between brands to try new products when I run out but I always bring face wash, a face serum, some kind of face moisturizer, and a moisturizing sunscreen whenever I travel.
-Linked below are some of my favorite items I’ve been using since 2019.
+I may swap between brands to try new products when I run out but I always bring face wash, a moisturizer and sunscreen on every trip.
+If it’s a cold-weather trip I bring a hydrating cream as well.
+These are the current products in my travel bag.

 My favorite low key makeup day products

-I’m not big on wearing makeup-maybe because I don’t know how to put it on?
-I’ve never met a foundation I look forward to using, so I usually stick with a minimalistic beauty routine.
+I stick with a minimalistic beauty routine usually bronzer, brow pencil, and some cream blush.
 I recently ordered makeup products from Honest Beauty and am very happy with everything I tried.

 I never used to travel with shampoo, conditioner, soaps, or lotions, thinking I was saving space, avoiding spills, and could easily get what I wanted where I was going.
 Turns out I usually regretted not bringing my own toiletries.
 I have now been traveling with Ethique’s “Conscious & Concentrated” solid beauty bars for a few years.
 Their line of sustainable beauty products ranges from lotions and deodorants to shampoos and conditioners formulated for many different hair types.
 You won’t have to worry about toiletries leaking or polluting the earth with more plastic when choosing Ethique!